anjangpangesu/E-LABorate/README.md

 | Cloud Firestore           | To store, manage, and access application data.         |

 ### API
-Here is an API that we have developed, for those of you who want to try it, please see the documentation.
+Here are APIs that we have developed, for those of you who want to try it, please see the documentation.
 |            Name           |                          Link                            |                                 Documentation                                |
 |---------------------------|----------------------------------------------------------|------------------------------------------------------------------------------|
 | Backend API               | https://backend-dot-e-laborate-project.et.r.appspot.com/ | https://github.com/anjangpangesu/E-LABorate/blob/eLABorate-API/test/Test.md  |